 “And how is she worse off than us?
 At least she’s not on their death list-”

 “So they find her out.
 What happens?
 They’ll want her dead.
-Is that really so different from us in the end?”
+Is that really so different from us?”

 Gideon exhaled deeply.

-“Is there really any point in this?
+“Is there any point in this?
 We’re all going to die in the end.”